-What is the data telling us? - Punctuality for Inward Journey (O3.1) remained above the target of 75% for September/October continuing a trend of improved performance with nine consecutive months above the mean.
-On average we carry out 18,894 inward PTS journeys per month.
+What is the data telling us? - Punctuality for Inward Journey (O3.1) was above the target of 75% for December after dipping slightly below target in November continuing a trend of improved performance with eleven consecutive months above the mean.
+On average we carried out 18,519 inward PTS journeys per month in 2019.

-Punctuality for Pickup after Appointment (O3.2) was slightly below the mean for September/October, but still exceeded the target of 80%.
-On average we facilitate 23,921 PTS pickups from appointments per month.
+Punctuality for Pickup after Appointment (O3.2) fell during the months of November/December, but still exceeded the target of 80%.
+On average we facilitated 23,584 PTS pickups from appointments per month in 2019.

-Journeys Cancelled by SAS - No Resource (O3.3) continues the improvement of recent months and achieved the target of less than 0.5% in October at 0.4%.
-On average we carry out 73,374 PTS journeys per month.
+Journeys Cancelled by SAS - No Resource (O3.3) continues the improvement of recent months; achieving the target of less than 0.5% in November but exceeding it slightly in December with both below the mean.
+On average we carried 71,903 PTS journeys per month in 2019.

-Doc: 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 16 Author: Executive Directors Date 2018-11-27 Version 1.0 Review Date: Jan 2020
+Doc: 2019-11-27 Item 06 Board Quality Indicators Performance Report Date 2018-11-27

+Page 18 Author: Executive Directors Version 1.0 Review Date: Jan 2020

-Why? - The improved performance in Punctuality for Inward Journeys in 2019 was sustained in September/October, exceeding the target and improving on the same period last year.
-Performance for Punctuality for Pickup after Appointment has also been stable in 2019, remaining around the mean and above target throughout.
-Both measures have been helped by 39 new recruits coming into the Regions in 2019.
+Why? - The improved performance trend in Punctuality for Inward Journeys in 2019 was sustained in November/ December, with both improving on the same period last year.